Click here to listen to a reading of this blog:

 We had a good chat about it all (the trials and tribulations of thyroid disease) and she said it gave her goosebumps having met me that day.
 She couldn’t believe it.

 She hadn’t spoken to anyone else about having hyperthyroidism before.
-Ever.
 She had always kept her diagnosis of this disease to herself because she felt that no one would understand.
-Not even anyone she personally knew – yet she felt connected to this stranger she’d just met because they also lived with a thyroid problem.
-She was shocked to discover another patient.
+She hadn’t even told any close friends or family – yet she felt connected to this stranger she’d just met because they also lived with a thyroid problem.

 - The World Health Organization estimates that 750 million people in the world have some form of thyroid disease